 The general risks of surgical procedures include:

-- Adverse reaction or problems related to anesthesia, such as an allergic reaction and problems with breathing
+Anesthesia reaction, such as an allergic reaction and problems with breathing

-- Bleeding, which can lead to shock or the need for blood transfusions.
+Bleeding, which can lead to shock or the need for blood transfusions.

-- Blood clots, in particular a deep vein thrombosis that develops in the leg or pelvis.
+Blood clot, in particular a deep vein thrombosis that develops in the leg or pelvis.
 A blood clot can travel to your lungs, heart or brain and cause a pulmonary embolism, heart attack, or stroke.
 Blood clots in the legs or pelvis are the most common complication of a total hip replacement.
 To prevent this, your doctor may prescribe blood thinning medication, support hose, inflatable leg coverings, or ankle pump exercises.

-- Infection and septicemia, which is the spread of a local infection to the blood.
+Infection and septicemia, which is the spread of a local infection to the blood.
 This includes pneumonia.